 Use-Inspired Research

 My research brings together theory on human learning and decision-making with my industry experience building technologies to support training across diverse learner populations.
-Broadly my work combines data and theory to model the state of the learner from the decisions they make and actions they take.
-From investigating student strategy use and proficiency in complex digital environments to capturing student preferences when applying to universities, I draw inferences about cognition from user behavior.
-This approach of use-inspired foundational research builds knowledge that can be used to meet the immediate needs of the project while also contributing insights that can be generalized across contexts.
+Inspired by the principles of Pasteur's Quadrant, my work is fundamentally use-inspired and foundational, designed to address immediate business needs while generating broadly applicable insights.
+I have experience leading the conceptualization and design of several research programs that not only respond to strategic business challenges but also explore critical research areas within education.
+As a Research Scientist, my role involves crafting detailed study designs, creating surveys, analyizing data, and building models to support interpretation and prediction.
+This approach to research builds knowledge that can be used to meet the immediate needs of the project while also contributing insights that can be generalized across contexts.

 Foundational Research